PRIVIC: A privacy-preserving method for incremental collection of location data

 \subsection{Elastic location-privacy with BA}

-~ It is important to note that one of the concerns harboured by geo-indistinguishability, despite presenting an appealing aspect by capturing the distance between locations in the context of differential privacy, is that it treats the space in a uniform way and injects noise just based on the ground distance between the points on the map.
-This issue has been raised and addressed by Chatzikokolakis et al. in \cite{Elastic_Kostas} where the authors introduce the concept of LPPMs with \emph{elastic distinguishability metrics} which they refer to as \emph{elastic mechanisms}.
-The core principle of an elastic mechanism is that it obfuscates locations on the map by not only considering the Euclidean distance between them but also by taking into account an abstract function, referred to as \emph{mass}, of the reported location.
-This is one of the fundamental differences between an elastic mechanism and the LAP.
+~ One of the concerns harboured by geo-ind is that it treats the space in a uniform way, thus making isolated locations vulnerable to an attacker that knows the prior distribution.
+This issue has been raised and addressed by Chatzikokolakis et al. in \cite{Elastic_Kostas} where the authors introduce a variant of LAP based on an \emph{elastic distinguishability metrics}, which they refer to as \emph{elastic mechanisms}.
+Such mechanisms obfuscate locations not only by considering the Euclidean distance between them but also by taking into account an abstract attribute of the reported location, called \emph{mass}, which is a parameter of the definition.